x4714/private-tracker-route-planner/README.md

-An AI-powered route planner for private trackers, utilizing data sourced from r/TrackersInfo
+A route planner for private trackers, AI-generated and based on data from r/TrackersInfo.